dananau/GTPyhop/README.md

         import pyhop_simple_travel_example  # example of near-backward-compatibility with Pyhop import simple_htn_acting_error      # example of a problem at acting time

-  - A document giving [additional information](additional_information.md), including comparisons to other planners and a discussion of backward-compatibility with Pyhop.
+  - The [additional remarks](some_remarks.md) document mentioned earlier.
+It include some details about states, actions, and methods, a discussion of backward-compatibility with Pyhop, and comparisons to other planners.

 ### Miscellany

-  - [This paper](#Ban21) describes a re-entrant version of GTPyhop that has some advantages for integrating acting and planning (e.g., it overcomes the problem demonstrated in the `simple_htn_acting_error` file above.
+[//]: # "[This paper](#Ban21) describes a re-entrant version of GTPyhop that has some advantages for integrating acting and planning (e.g., it overcomes the problem demonstrated in the `simple_htn_acting_error` file above."

 - [Here is a paper](https://www.ijcai.org/Abstract/16/429) that classifies various kinds of hierarchical planning.
 In their terminology, GTPyhop's search strategy is a totally-ordered version of Goal-Task-Network (GTN) planning without sharing and task insertion.